MSM Compound Creative Process Produces Tissue Support

 The purest MSM compound comes from the process that is the most “natural” occurrence found in nature; by either distillation or crystallization.
 The only two methods used to produce MSM.

-There are many other factors that figure purity (or lack thereof) of MSM.
-This blog is not intended to go into such a topic.
-But to summarize, these include;
+Finally, there are many other factors that figure purity (or lack thereof) of MSM.
+To summarize, these include;

 - Heavy metals, chlorinated hydrocarbons, and other impurities present in the water supply used in the synthesis and crystallization process will ultimately stay in the product.